sumbach/modern-cljs/doc/tutorial-13.md

     true))
 ```

-The modification is limited, but very representative of the objective we
+The modification is limited, but representative of the objective we're
-have reached.
+seeking.
 Now we are just returning any email validation error and
 passing the first of them to the `prepend!` function for manipulating
 the DOM.

 > NOTE 6: Here we used the `if-let` form.
 If you don't understand
-> it, I strongly suggest you to search the web for their
+> it, I strongly suggest you search the web for documentation and example
 > usage.
 Generally speaking, [ClojureDocs][17] is a [good stop][13].

-The next function to be reviewed is `validate-password`.
+The next function to be updated is `validate-password`.
 As you can see,
 the modifications are almost identical.

 ```clojure